 - Think before saying “Yes” – when you just became a supervisor, or are super busy, or don’t know the person that well or something else – find the courage to refuse.
 Don’t take days to struggle with a few sentences and leave it anyway;

 - Consider the role – the supervisor and the co-worker seem to spot different skills and expertise an applicant has.
-For example, if your friend wants you to do a recommendation letter for a job, remember about a concrete role to that person.
+For example, if your friend wants you to do a recommendation letter for a job, remember about a concrete role for that person.
 What to use and what to skip.
-Don’t address a recruiter with “Hi!”, don’t use too many jargons, etc. Don’t make it harder for your friend and one more forbidden – you’re not the boss, you’re just helping to make things clear for the employer;
+Don’t address a recruiter with “Hi!”, don’t use too much jargon, etc. Don’t make it harder for your friend and one more forbidden – you’re not the boss, you’re just helping to make things clear for the employer;

-So, before opening the Microsoft Word, find a good sample of recommendation letter for a job is better with structure.
+So, before opening Microsoft Word, find a good sample of recommendation letters for a job that is better with structure.

 - Your contact details;